JustKato/drive-health/README.md

 ### Why not just run as root?
 I really, really, **really** want to avoid asking people to run **ANY** program I write as root and even try and prevent that from happening since that's how things can go bad, especially because I am runnig actions over hardware items.
 I think you can see how easy it is for a mistake or a **malicious attack** to easily deal damage

+## Support & Contribution

+For support, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/JustKato/drive-health/issues).
+Contributions are welcome!
+Fork the repository, make your changes, and submit a pull request.

+## License

+This project is licensed under the [Apache License 2.0](./LICENSE).